All Episodes

 They weren't for keeping Obamacare.

-The Tenth Amendment says that those powers not granted to the federal government are reserved for the states.
+The 10th Amendment says that those powers not granted to the federal government are reserved for the states.

-But it doesn't say, oh, we're gonna have a federal tax and then we're gonna disperse it.
+But it doesn't say, oh, we're going to have a federal tax and then we're going to disperse it.

 That being said, would I vote for a block grant?

-Yeah, if you want to block Grant before the Obamacare spending, I don't want to keep Obamacare and block granite.
+Yeah, if you want to block grant before the Obamacare spending, I don't want to keep Obamacare and block grant it.

 If you want to go back to before Obamacare, before we started adding a trillion dollars of spending, sure, I'll block Grant what we traditionally have done on Medicaid.